Generative-Labs/Documentation/docs/Web3MQ-UI-Components/Web3MQ-React/chatComponent/LoginModal.md

 ---

 # LoginModal
-In `LoginModal`, you can connect wallets to register user or login `web3mq`.
+`LoginModal` component implements login and registration operations,

 ## Basic Usage
-You need to provide getEthAccount, login and register as props for LoginModal.[how to use](/docs/Web3MQ-UI-Components/Web3MQ-React/Intro#an-example-of-initializing-login-hooks)
+User can pass the `handleLoginEvent` as props to customize the callback when logging in or registering, and also can pass `account` as props to specify the user information to render the current page as a login or registration page.[how to use](/docs/Web3MQ-UI-Components/Web3MQ-React/Intro#an-example-of-initializing-login-hooks)

 import { Layout } from '@site/src/components/Layout'
 import { LoginModalExample } from '@site/src/components/Web3MQ-React/LoginModalExample';